 Under privacy laws you have the right to access and correct your personal information that we hold.
 Please provide as much detail as you can about the particular information you seek, in order to help us locate it.
 We may need to verify your identity and may charge a reasonable fee for this service.
 If anything is inaccurate or incorrect, please let us know.
 We will provide our reasons if we deny any request for access to or correction of personal information.
 Where we decide not to make a requested correction to your personal information and you disagree, you may ask us to make a note of your requested correction with the information.

-Scitech conducts remarketing activities with vendors such as Google and Facebook to advertise online.
+Scitech may conduct remarketing activities with vendors such as Google, Meta, LinkedIn, Pinterest and TikTok to advertise online.
 Third-party vendors, including those mentioned above, may show our ads on sites across the Internet.
 Scitech and third-party vendors, use first-party cookies (such as the Google Analytics cookie), third-party cookies (such as the DoubleClick cookie), and conversion tracking pixels together to inform, optimise, and serve ads based on someone’s past visits to our website and social media pages.

-Conversion tracking cookies and pixels help us measure the return on investment of Facebook Ads by reporting on the actions people take after viewing those ads.
-We create pixels that track conversions, add them to the pages of our website where the conversions will happen, and then track these conversions back to ads running on Facebook.
+Conversion tracking cookies and pixels help us measure the return on investment of Meta Ads by reporting on the actions people take after viewing those ads.
+We create pixels that track conversions, add them to the pages of our website where the conversions will happen, and then track these conversions back to ads running on Meta platforms.

 No personal information is contained in or collected as a result of using these cooking or pixels.